What is

 |

-Relaxation techniques strive for the same goal
+Relaxation techniques strive

-as biofeedback, but with these techniques there is no need for any machines.
+for the same goal as biofeedback, but with these techniques there is no need for

 practice.
-I teach three kinds of relaxation:
+I teach three kinds of relaxation: Progressive

-Relaxation (in which you tense and relax
+Muscle Relaxation (in which you tense and relax various muscles,

-various muscles, progressively, through your body),
+progressively, throughout your body), Guided Imagery

-Imagery (in which you visualize relaxing
+(in which you visualize relaxing images and situations), and

-(in which you learn to create a feeling of warmth and heaviness throughout
+Autogenics (in which you learn to create a

-your body).
-Click on the links for short courses in self-administered
+Click on these links for

-autogenics
+and autogenics training.

 |